stevelorenz/comnetsemu/app/mec/README.md

 This structure now needs to be translated into something that can be implemented in Mininet.
 * Client -> Node / DockerHost, needs to execute an client application that sends requests
-* Base Station -> OVSwitch, with custom Contoller to choose optimal Server in AS to process request
+* Base Station -> OVSwitch, with custom Controller to choose optimal Server in AS to process request
 * Autonomous System -> Fat Tree topology, end Nodes are the Servers, which are modeled as DockerHosts (it is assumed that every Server offers the Option to process the Client request), Nodes in-between are simple switches

 ````text